Woman holding a bowl of sour cream dip with chips on a kitchen countertop.

 On a dewy morning in the summer of sixth grade, I sat down in the living room to watch some TV.
 That day, I flipped through the television channels to Food Network.
 Entranced by the personalities of Rachel Ray, Giada De Laurentiis, and Emeril Lagasse, that morning marked the start of a deep love and connection with cooking.

 Throughout middle school and high school, I watched every Food Network show imaginable, scoured food blogs for their favorite meals, and stained the pages of countless cookbooks.
-I fell in love with Italian cooking as I attempted to perfect recipes such as chicken piccata, hearty marinara sauce, and cioppino stew.
+I fell in love with Italian cooking as I attempted to perfect recipes such as homemade focaccia, hearty marinara sauce, and creamy mussels.
 Every Thanksgiving, I enlisted my family as my sous-chefs and spent hours in the kitchen creating an extensive spread of dishes.

 Woman sprinkling cheese over pizza dough.